 Ski Butlers, a suggestion from my friend and travel advisor, Sandy Grodsky, was an invaluable service for our trip.
 Ahead of the trip, I reserved a time for them to meet me at the hotel.
 I filled out a form about height/weight/ski ability and was given different ski options.
 You can also rent helmets and boots.
 They arrived at the pre-arranged time at our room and had me set up in 10 minutes.
 Since we were there for a long weekend, it was nice not to have to go to the ski rental, wait in line and then carry everything back to the hotel.
 My husband had taken his skis, but after a day in the powder, he realized that he needed a different type of ski.
 Ski Butler fixed him up, too!

 This article, which appeared in Vogue, describes the experience better than I can.
-Cheers to having fun wherever you are!
-If you have specific questions about Aspen, feel free to send me an email!
+Cheers to having fun wherever you go this winter!